PandelisZ/protoc-gen-nestjs/README.md

 - Generates interfaces of controllers from gRPC services.
 - Generates decorators that unifies `@GrpcMethod` and `@GrpcStreamMethod`.

+## Knwon limitations

+- Currently, only Promises so no streaming via `Observable` is supported.

 ## Installation

 `@bufbuild/protoc-gen-es` and `@bufbuild/protobuf` is required.
 See [protoc-gen-es's doc](https://github.com/bufbuild/protobuf-es/tree/main/packages/protoc-gen-es#installation) for detail.